How to Handle the Holidays Alone

 See something new

-Even if you’ve lived in the same town your entire life, chances are, there’s something nearby you’ve never seen before but always wanted to.
+Even if you’ve lived in the same town your entire life, chances are there’s something nearby you’ve never seen before but always wanted to.
 Enter: the day trip.
 With some time to yourself and no set agenda, the holidays can be a perfect time to explore the area and make new memories on your own.
 Too cash-strapped to head out for the day?
-Look for historic landmarks or museums nearby, or pack a lunch and head out for a hike.
+Look for historic landmarks or parks nearby, or pack a lunch and head out for a hike.
+Seeing new places can be a great way to handle the holidays alone.

 If you’re not feeling particularly good about spending the holidays alone, that’s okay.
 It’s a hard time to be alone for a lot of people, but it’s important to remember that the holidays won’t last forever, and neither will your feelings of loneliness.
 In the meantime, do your best to give yourself what you need in the moment because honoring your needs is an act of self-care and you deserve to be cared for, alone or not.

-Wherever you spend your holidays, or whomever you spend them with, try to keep in mind that this time is intended for you — to connect with what’s important, give thanks for what you’re grateful for, and look forward toward what’s to come.
+Wherever you spend your holidays, or whomever you spend them with, try to keep in mind that this time is intended for you to connect with what’s important, give thanks for what you’re grateful for, and look forward to what’s to come.
 After all, things may look completely different this time next year, so do your best to stay present and cherish this time that you get to spend taking care of you.
+So use these 4 ways to handle the holidays alone, if your feeling down and need to something to cheer you up.